How Do I Hear God’s Voice Clearly?

 2. Set Aside Time to Listen

-You’ve asked God to speak to you loudly and clearly — so how do you hear God’s voice now?
+You’ve asked God to speak to you loudly and clearly — so how do you hear the voice of God now?

-The next step is to take instruction straight from the Bible and from Jesus: Set aside time to listen.
-We read about Jesus doing this constantly in the the Gospels.
+The next step to learning how to hear God’s voice is to take instruction straight from the word of God and from Jesus: Set aside time to listen without distraction.
+We read about Jesus doing this constantly in the Gospels.

 Very early in the morning, while it was still dark, Jesus got up, left the house and went off to a solitary place, where he prayed.
 (Mark 1:35)